UVRI-BCB/PathogenGenomicsTraining/docs/README.md

 ## **Pathogen Genomics Training Workshop**

-This training is aimed at providing the utility of metagenomic sequencing in pathogen detection.
+This training is aimed at providing the utility of metagenomic sequencing in pathogen detection (focusing on viral pathogens).
 Participants will have hands-on experience with the wet lab experiments as well as bioinformatics analysis of metagenomics data for pathogen detection.
 Refer to the training schedule below for details.

 **Participant registration:** All particpants are required to complete the registration form at this [link](https://docs.google.com/forms/d/1x4La0OaNaTgOCK6cj2FXeNSSdEa5-HAy6LmtiWyTXAA/edit).